From the O.R. to the Oval Office- 3 Docs Who Ran

 The Presidential pathway from USA.gov

 Holding the office of the President is our country’s highest honor but the job of president has become so thankless I wonder why anyone wants to do it.
-But I am grateful that people volunteer for and seek the position, and this year three of the candidates are physicians. (three that I discovered; if you know of others, please tell me.)
+But I am grateful that people volunteer for and seek the position, and in 2016 three of the candidates were physicians.

 statue of George Washington in Manhattan